usegalaxy-eu/website/_posts/2020-01-05-plant_reference_genomes.md

 ---

 In cooperation with our ELIXIR partner in Belgium, the VIB, we have recently added more than 100 new plant reference genomes and transcriptomes to the European Galaxy server.
-Those reference datasets are obtained from the [PLAZA](https://bioinformatics.psb.ugent.be/plaza/) archive for plant comparative genomics with the help of the team around Frederik Coppens.
+These reference datasets are obtained from the [PLAZA](https://bioinformatics.psb.ugent.be/plaza/) archive for plant comparative genomics with the help of the team around Frederik Coppens.
 A list with the newly added plant reference genomes can be found below.
 All reference data comes along with the genomic seuquence, an annotation file (GTF), kallisto and salmon indices.